FatCache/ecommerce-ai/README.md

     *   `product_review`: For detailed product reviews.
 *   **Contextual Snippets:** When displaying product recommendations or positive experiences, the chatbot includes relevant snippets from raw RAG data to explain the rationale.
 *   **Iterative RAG:** Supports query refinement by prompting users for additional details when initial results are insufficient.
+*   **Intelligent Summarization:** SUMMARIZE actions use AI classification to detect requests for comprehensive information (like "tell me more about X" or "what else can you tell me"), automatically gathering extensive data from both product collections (20+ products, 30+ reviews) and providing concise, conversational summaries in 3-4 sentences maximum.
 *   **Modular Configuration:** Gemini-specific configurations (including generation parameters, safety settings, and system instruction) are externalized into `gemini_config.py`.
-*   **Token Usage Display:** Provides insights into resource consumption by displaying prompt and completion token counts for each Gemini response.
+*   **Token Usage Display:** Provides insights into resource consumption by displaying prompt and completion token counts for each Gemini response (debug mode).
 *   **Cost-Optimized Summarization:** Employs a cheaper Gemini model for summarization tasks.
-*   **Robust Error Handling:** Includes a retry mechanism for YAML parsing failures and graceful exit on persistent errors.
+*   **Robust Error Handling:** Includes a retry mechanism for YAML parsing failures, graceful fallback parsing for malformed responses, and user-friendly error messages.

 ## Setup and Installation